mariotmc/musify/NOTES.md

 TODO

-- if player guessed correctly disable their input (idk if overkill for mvp)
+- if player guessed correctly disable their input
+- players shouldn't be able to guess their own songs (owner gets points 50 per points per correct guess capped at 200)
 - start new round after all songs played (create new round when all players ready)
   - rounds/ended needs to show scoreboard + new round ready button
   - maybe ended needs to emulate rounds/waiting and when all players ready we broadcast rounds/started?